26 Best Money Habits (Saving, Budgeting, and Increasing Income)

 If you take the time each month to go over your bills line by line, you will likely be able to find opportunities to reduce your bill by eliminating some of these charges.

-For example, are you still paying for that sports package in your cable bill every month, even though it is off-season?
-Make sure that you are actually using everything that you are being charged to use.
+For example, are you still paying for that sports package in your monthly cable bill, even though it is off-season?
+Make sure that you are using everything that you are being charged to use.

-Go through and highlight any charges on your bills that you cannot clearly determine a purpose for.
-If you find that you are paying a few extra dollars every month for a line item that does not make sense, call the company and try to dispute the charge.
+Go through and highlight any charges for which you cannot clearly determine a purpose for your bills.
+If you are paying a few extra dollars every month for a line item that does not make sense, call the company and try to dispute the charge.

-Also, if you believe that one of your bills is too high, call the company and try to negotiate your bill.
-You may not be getting the best deal that they offer, or you may be getting charged for some services that you are not using.
+Also, if you believe one of your bills is too high, call the company and try to negotiate your bill.
+You may not be getting the best deal they offer, or you may be charged for some services you are not using.

-Try to whittle your bills down to the bare minimum so you are only paying for what you actually use.
+Try to reduce your bills to the bare minimum so you pay only for what you actually use.

 There are few better money habits than simply keeping a watchful eye on all expenses.